Sexual Reproduction in Plants Class 7

 Seed Development

 a) After successful fertilisation, the ovule inside the flower undergoes transformation and develops into a seed.
-The fertilized ovule contains the zygote, which is the early stage of the embryo.
+The fertilised ovule contains the zygote, which is the early stage of the embryo.
 The zygote starts to divide and grow, eventually forming the mature embryo.
 The embryo contains the potential to develop into a new plant.

 b) Around the embryo, a protective covering called the seed coat forms.
 The seed coat acts as a shield, providing protection to the developing embryo from external factors like physical damage, dehydration, and pathogens.
 It also helps in maintaining the dormant state of the seed until conditions are favorable for germination and growth.